-Florida drowning lawsuits are more common compared to other states, as our Fort Myers wrongful death attorneys can explain, for the simple fact we have more swimming pools, hot tubs and natural bodies of water compared to other states.
+Florida drowning lawsuits are more common compared to other states, as our Fort Myers wrongful death attorneys can explain, for the simple fact, we have more swimming pools, hot tubs, and natural bodies of water compared to other states.
 The Association of Pool & Spa Professionals indicates Florida has about 1.1 million swimming pools and hot tubs, with approximately 40,000 new units added every year.
 Where there is more water, there is more drowning.

 The Florida Department of Health reports drowning is the number one cause of unintentional death for children ages one to four.
 Stunningly, the number of kids who drown every year in this state could fill three to four classrooms.
 We also have one of the highest rates of hospitalizations for near-drowning of both children and adults (for every child who drowns, there are five more who receive emergency care for injuries, according to the Centers for Disease Control and Prevention).

-As Fort Myers injury lawyers at the Garvin Law Firm can explain, with pool ownership comes responsibility.
-First, there are statutory obligations that were introduced by state legislators in 2000, which acknowledge drowning is a serious problem, a leading cause of child deaths, poses serious risk for those who are medically frail and elderly, and adds extra safety requirements for homeowners who are building residential pools.
+As Fort Myers injury lawyers at the Garvin Injury Law can explain, with pool ownership comes responsibility.
+First, there are statutory obligations that were introduced by state legislators in 2000, which acknowledge drowning is a serious problem, a leading cause of child deaths, poses a serious risk for those who are medically frail and elderly, and adds extra safety requirements for homeowners who are building residential pools.

-The Residential Swimming Pool Safety Act, codified in Chapter 515 or Florida Statute, requires Floridians to choose one of at least four safety measures when they install a new pool, hot tub or spa.
+The Residential Swimming Pool Safety Act, codified in Chapter 515 or Florida Statute, requires Floridians to choose one of at least four safety measures when they install a new pool, hot tub, or spa.
 These include a barrier that isolates the pool from the home (pool fence/wall or both) that surrounds the pool and is at least four feet high, an approved pool cover, audible exit alarms on all windows and doors with direct access to the pool area and a self-closing, self-latching device on all doors/gates with direct access to the pool.
 Pools that are open at night are required to be properly lit, and for commercial or public pools, tests need to be run to ensure the lights on the pool meet state health codes.Liability for Fort Myers Drowning Deaths

 To be clear, drowning is not an inevitable downside of living near the water.
 Drowning deaths in Florida are almost always wholly preventable.
-When property owners, pool managers or caretakers fail in their legal responsibility to keep a pool area secure or adequately supervise a child or at-risk adult, resulting in a Fort Myers drowning or near drowning injury, civil litigation is often the best and sometimes only means of accountability.
+When property owners, pool managers, or caretakers fail in their legal responsibility to keep a pool area secure or adequately supervise a child or at-risk adult, resulting in a Fort Myers drowning or near-drowning injury, civil litigation is often the best and sometimes only means of accountability.

 Some of the sites where drowning deaths and near-drowning injuries occur include pools and spas at: